'

 By tour

 To be honest, transportation is a huge concern for non-local Malaysians as public transportation is not convenient in Kuala Selangor.
-Thus, it’s a good choice to join a tour, especially for foreigners.
-There is a tour that includes a round-trip transfer from & to Kuala Lumpur City Center, admission to blue tears, sky mirror, eagle feeding, fireflies, and Sekinchan (all are optional).
-Here is the link to book this tour: Kuala Selangor tour from Kuala Lumpur.
+Thus, it’s a good choice to join a tour, especially for foreign tourists.

-2. What to do in Kuala Selangor?
+2. Activities and places to visit in Kuala Selangor?

 Sky mirror